rotators/Fo1in2/Tools/UndatUI/src/Readme.md

 # Changelog

+## 1.04
+* Added the ability to extract files via CLI with progress indicator.
+* Removed reference to System.Net.Http.

+## 1.03
+2019-11-22
+* Changed URL.

 ## 1.02
 2019-10-26
 * Fixed a bug where the validation of MASTER.DAT failed in such a way that if you selected CRITTER.DAT instead, the application accepted it as a valid MASTER.DAT.